jimsmart/progszy/README.md

 It is **not** suitable for use as a regular HTTP(S) caching proxy for humans surfing with web browsers.

-progszy should work with any HTTP client, but currently has only been tested with Go's http.Client.
+Progszy should work with any HTTP client, but currently has only been tested with Go's http.Client.

 ## Caching